zorenko/james-travel.ru/README.md

 # Overview

-This is a adaptive and responsive website for tour agency.
+This is a adaptive and responsive website for tour agency (James Travel)[james-travel.ru].

 ### Design
 Sketch